markd315/JSON-blockbuilder-frontend/README.md

 2. Make any changes you want to the `schema`s in the folder.
 You will also have to list the new blocks under one of the menu categories at `index.html:72`, and add the file to the validator registry at line `main.js:39` See the bullets below on the additional feature-driving fields this project adds to the `json-schema` standard.

-3. Install any missing dependencies `npm install`
+3. Install any missing dependencies `npm install` and make sure to do `npm install browserify -g` if you do not have browserify

 4. Rebuild any changes into the bundle with `browserify public/main.js -o public/bundle.js`.
 It is important to run this whenever you change `main.js` or any of the schema files.